 While GIS technology is an obvious tool for geographers, a growing number of people from other disciplines are finding ways to incorporate GIS into their work.
-Faculty in the following subjects have incorporated GIS projects over the years: Liberal Studies (Geography), Sociology, Political Science, History, Kinesiology, Biology, Anthropology, Marketing, Visual & Performing Arts, Physics and Economics.
+CSUSM faculty in the following subjects have incorporated GIS projects in their curriculm and research over the years: Liberal Studies (Geography), Sociology, Political Science, History, Kinesiology, Biology, Anthropology, Marketing, Visual & Performing Arts, Physics and Economics.

-ESRI has minimum requirements for the desktop version and Pro version.
-If your computer does not meet the minimum requirements, you can access the software on campus or online through CougarApps.
-Current faculty, staff, and students can install the desktop version on their personal computers.
+ESRI has minimum requirements for the ArcGIS Desktop 10.8.2 and ArcGIS Pro 2.9 version.
+If your computer does not meet the minimum requirements, you can access the software on campus in SBSB 1108 during open lab hours or in the Student Open Computer Lab in the Library, Kellogg 2000.
+Current faculty, staff, and students can install the software on their personal computers.
 If you don't have a computer, you can check one out from IITS by completing the technology equipment request form.

 ArcGIS Survey123 is a simple and intuitive form-centric data gathering solution.
 Create, share and analyze surveys in just three easy steps.
 Use it to create smart forms with skip logic, defaults, and support for multiple languages.
 Collect data via web or mobile devices, even when disconnected from the Internet.
 Analyze results quickly, and upload data securely for further analysis.
 Explore the resources to get started today!

 CSUSM partners with other CSU campuses to receive GIS software and support through the California State University GIS Specialty Center.
 Member CSU campuses participate in a software site license with Environmental Systems Research Institute (ESRI) for GIS software.
-Benefits include access to training and complimentary registrations for the ESRI User and Education User Conferences.
-Perhaps most importantly, the GIS Specialty Center promotes intercampus dialogue on teaching, research and application issues within the field of Geographic Information Science.
-Professor Theresa Suarez (Sociology) is the CSUSM Representative to the GIS Specialty Center Board.
+The GIS Specialty Center promotes inter campus dialogue on teaching, research and application issues within the field of Geographic Information Science.